syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 ---
 title: Working with Document Conversion in File Formats PDF | Syncfusion
-description: Learn here about Working with Document Conversion in Syncfusion Essential File Formats PDF Control, its elements, and more.
+description: Learn here about working with document conversion in Syncfusion Essential File Formats PDF library, its elements, and more.
 platform: file-formats
 control: PDF
 documentation: UG